georgegian2018/MSc-project-photos/README.md

 This repository contains figures and images derived from my **MSc thesis**.
 All materials in this repository are distributed under the **GPL-2.0 license**.

+---
+Academic attribution is expected when these figures are reused in publications, presentations, or derivative works.